 Many players of world renown are playing on, and have played on, my guitars in concerts, recordings, and performances of all types.
 I maintain the guitars of many of these players, and others, on a regular basis.
 The guitars are known for their lightness, easy action, dynamic range, and they are just a real pleasure to play.
 I have linked to some of these artists from this website, but have chosen not to make a page for endorsements, testimonials or recordings from customers.

 I am also a master violin maker, and have been building violin family instruments since around 1979: I won the Crafts Council Bursary ( the first, and I believe the only-, instrument maker ever to do so) in 1986, to research and study classical Italian violin making methods.
-Since then I have made numerous award winning celli, violins and viola, and I believe I am now very possibly the only current UK professional master luthier proficient in both guitar and violin family construction.
+Since then I have made numerous award winning celli, violins and viola, and I believe I am now very possibly the only current UK professional master luthier proficient in guitar, lute and violin family construction.
 (David Rubio was similarly qualified).
 The experience and understanding gained thus and applied to these various instruments adds significant depth dimension to my skill as a luthier in all fields.
 My bowed instruments are also played world-wide by many professional players .
-Please visit my associated websites, Here and Here for more information
+Please visit my associated websites, Brian Cohen, Violin Maker and Brian Cohen, Lute Maker for more information

 Opening times and all contact details, directions etc. on the 'Contact' page.
 Visitors welcomed, but strictly by appointment only.